keyboardio/Kaleidoscope/docs/UPGRADING.md

 `kaleidoscope-builder` has been removed.

 We replaced it with a new Makefile based build system that uses `arduino-cli` instead of of the full Arduino IDE.
-This means that you can now check out development copies of Kaliedoscope into any directory, using the `KALEIDOSCOPE_DIR` environment variable to point to your installation.
+This means that you can now check out development copies of Kaleidoscope into any directory, using the `KALEIDOSCOPE_DIR` environment variable to point to your installation.

 ### OneShot meta keys